Nocturnal visitor to the UV light - a sphinx moth!

 Google Scholar | CV |

-Jakob Palmer | Graduate student
+Jakob Palmer | he/him | Graduate student

 I currently study the ways in which varying levels of drought stress differentially impact the performance of generalist versus specialist herbivores.
 I am particularly interested in how disparities in performance are driven by differences in plant secondary metabolites across varying levels of drought stress.
 To investigate these questions I am conducting greenhouse experiments using Nicotiana attenuata as well as the herbivores Manduca sexta and Spodoptera exigua.